4Ax-Technologies/capture_device1/Network model.md

 The best results were achieved by one of the two 93.6243% precision models.
 While it also exhibited 100% accuracy, it demonstrated a much lower tendency (below 20%) to infer false positives.
 Occasionally the bounding box that the model overlaid onto damage did not intersect precisely.
-However the accuracy of the retrained DamageDetectnet50 network is remarkable, demonstrating the value of transfer learning when applied to a detectnet_v2 network, and overall the implementation of this network would represent a significant lightening of the current burden on human resources in the particular use case.
+However the accuracy of the highest-performing retrained DamageDetectnet50 network is remarkable, clearly demonstrating the value of transfer learning when applied to a detectnet_v2 network, and overall the implementation of this network would represent a significant lightening of the current burden on human resources in the particular use case.